Bayou Teche National Wildlife Refuge

 Marker series.
 This marker is included in the Atchafalaya Water Heritage Trail marker series.

 Location.
-29° 44.411′ N, 91° 27.186′ W. Marker is in Franklin, Louisiana, in Saint Mary Parish.
+29° 44.411′ N, 91° 27.186′ W. Marker is in Franklin, Louisiana, in St. Mary Parish.
 Marker is at the intersection of Levee Road and Alice C Road (Parish Road 16), on the left when traveling north on Levee Road.
 Touch for map.
 Marker is in this post office area: Franklin LA 70538, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Bayou Teche (here, next to this marker); Murphy James Foster (approx. 3.2 miles away); Franklin's Historic Lampposts (approx. 4.1 miles away); Edward V. Loustalot (approx. 4½ miles away); St. Mary Parish Courthouse War Memorial (approx. 4½ miles away); St. Mary Parish Confederate Soldiers Monument (approx. 4½ miles away); Battle Of Irish Bend (approx. 4½ miles away); The Gunboat Diana (approx. 4½ miles away).
-Touch for a list and map of all markers in Franklin.
+A different marker also named Bayou Teche (here, next to this marker); Swamps on the Cusp of Change (about 500 feet away, measured in a direct line); Cypress Trees (about 700 feet away); Murphy James Foster (approx. 3.2 miles away); Franklin's Historic Lampposts (approx. 4.1 miles away); Edward V. Loustalot (approx. 4˝ miles away); St. Mary Parish Courthouse War Memorial

 More about this marker.
 Located at the trail head for the Bayou Teche National Wildlife Refuge - Garden City Unit walking trail.